Chrystal Macmillan: Women's rights

+In 1909 the SUWSU mounted tours in southwest Scotland (led mainly by Frances Parker), and northern Scotland, led by Chrystal Macmillan.
+Macmillan's first visited Dingwall and Ullapool.
+As she remarked, Ullapool was more challenging, as it was not on the rail network.
+She then headed to Caithness.
+The John o’Groat Journal was not overly sympathetic: ‘The women of Wick and Pultneytown … have never aspired to air their grievances other than on the stairhead.
+The suffragettes have come to educate them.’
+Nevertheless, the Rifle Hall was filled, and it seated 800, with all standing room taken too.

+Chrystal Macmillan then headed further north to Orkney and Shetland.
+On her return to the Highlands, she spoke at Helmsdale, Golspie, Dornoch, Cromarty and Alness.
+Her visit led to the first formation of a society in Dornoch.
+At the end of the trip, Chrystal Macmillan reported: ‘This brings the Northern campaign to an end.
+Our society has held twenty meetings in the North of Scotland.
+Sixteen were indoor meetings, at which the audiences varied in number from 100 to 1,000 (the average was about 300), and in 17 places the meeting was the first that had been held on the subject.
+Nothing has impressed me more than the intelligent sympathy we have met in almost every place, not only in the meetings, but also from those to whom we talked.'
+Her visit was still remarked upon four years later in Caithness.

 In 1911, Macmillan attended the sixth congress of the International Woman Suffrage Alliance (IWSA) in Stockholm.
 There, she embarked upon a long-term project, in cooperation with Marie Stritt, president of the German Union for Woman Suffrage, and Maria Vérone, president of the French League for Women's Rights, to document women's voting conditions around the world.
 In May 1913, after two years of correspondence with widely separated women's rights activists to gather global information, the women completed Woman Suffrage in Practice, 1913, a book to which Carrie Chapman Catt added a foreword.
 Published in conjunction with the NUWSS and the National American Woman Suffrage Association, the book described current women's voting practices in 35 countries and empires, with the authors dividing the work by country.
 Macmillan was responsible for writing about the UK, the US, New Zealand, Australia, India, China, South Africa and five smaller countries.
 Macmillan noticed that in few countries and empires were women excluded specifically by statute—they were instead kept from voting by custom alone.
 She wrote from both personal experience and outside observation of women's activists: "as soon as they become alive to this fact, they have tested the legality of their exclusion in the law courts."
 In 1913, Macmillan attended the seventh IWSA congress in Budapest, and began to serve the IWSA as vice president, a position she would hold for ten years.
 In 1914, she authored a 30-page booklet entitled Facts versus fancies on woman suffrage published by the NUWSS.